Srinidhi-070/webrtc-vlm-detection/README.md

 ### 📱➡️💻 Turn your phone into a wireless camera with real-time AI detection!

-*Stream live video from your phone to PC via WebRTC and watch AI detect objects in real-time with beautiful bounding box overlays.*
+*Stream live video from your phone to PC via WebRTC and watch AI detect objects in real-time with bounding box overlays.*

 </div>

+---

+## ⚠️ Note
+This project was built as part of an **academic assignment**.
+During development, there were multiple iterations with redundant files, corrections, and some trial-and-error.
+We apologize for the extra clutter and errors in earlier versions — the current structure reflects a **clean and functional implementation** as per assignment goals.

+---

 ## ✨ Features